 Since "retirement" I've filled six interims in synod parishes, the last one being three years at Calvary, Bustleton/Philadelphia.
 All have been positive learning and growing experiences for me.
 My honest (if unrealistic) wish at times is that I could have known when I started what I've learned, including from many who will (hopefully) read what's said here.
 I suspect that's not an uncommon feeling for one at this point.

 I truly, with thanksgiving, "sing aloud to God my strength!"

 Clair is formerly of 25 Washington Lane, Wyncote, PA before moving to Southampton Estates.
 He was a member of The Four Good News Conclusions and The Four Gone Conclusions (same group Good News for worship based, Four Gone for regular singing), his barbershop quartet group.

 Ginny and Clair hosted and directed travel groups over the years and managed to travel the world as travel hosts and coordinators.

-Relatives and friends are invited to a visitation on Friday, November 1, 2019 from 2:30 P.M. and memorial service at 3:00 P.M. at St. Stephen’s Lutheran Church, 65 East Street Road, Feasterville, PA 19053.
-Religious services to be provided by Rev. John Hougen.
+Relatives and friends were invited to a visitation on Friday, November 1, 2019 from 2:30 P.M. and memorial service at 3:00 P.M. at St. Stephen’s Lutheran Church, 65 East Street Road, Feasterville, PA 19053.
+Religious services were provided by Rev. John Hougen.